✨ Sign Up for our People People Newsletter

 When Sarah accepted a role at a new company, she took a pay cut.
 The role came with significant growth potential and it was in an industry that aligned with her interests.
 She expected that as she proved her worth at the company, her salary would increase to approach market value.

-Reflecting after two years in the role, she was disappointed with what had transpired.
-Though she had proven herself, she had not experienced the growth potential she had expected.
-Despite the fact that she loved her work, she grew disappointed with her situation and started to think about other options.*
+Reflecting after two years in the role, she was disappointed in what had transpired.
+Though she had proven herself, she had not experienced the growth potential she expected.
+Despite the fact that she loved her work, she grew disappointed with her situation and started to think about other options.

-• An employee turns 30 years old and they think about whether or not they are where they thought they’d be at this point in life.
+• An employee turns 30 years old and pauses to think about whether or not they are where they thought they’d be at this point in life.

 • An employee takes a long vacation and spends some time away from the chaos of everyday life to think about the long term.